Stage 4 Lung Cancer

 Stage 4 Lung Cancer Survival Rate

-The 5-year survival rate for patients with stage 4 NSCLC is 7%, according to ASCO.
-The 5-year survival rate drops to 3% for patients with extensive stage SCLC.
+The 5-year survival rate for patients with stage 4 NSCLC is 7%, according to the ASCO.
+The 5-year survival rate drops to 3% for patients with extensive-stage SCLC.

 Stage 4 Lung Cancer Life Expectancy

-That said, it’s possible for stage 4 lung cancer patients to live for years or decades if they get medical care.
-The aforementioned 2021 study from Frontiers in Oncology found that some stage IV patients could live for 10-15 years or longer with treatment.
+That said, it’s possible for stage 4 lung cancer patients to live for many years, depending on how the cancer responds to treatments.
+A 2021 study from Frontiers in Oncology found that the stage 4 lung cancer life expectancy with treatment was 10-15 years or longer for some patients.

 Get Help for Asbestos Lung Cancer